zsteinkamp/photodirs/README.md

 * CDN-friendly cache headers
 * Support for video files

-In my particular use case, Photodirs mounts a share on my NAS called `photos` into its `/albums` mount point.
-I can also drop photos into that NAS share using the native `Files` app on my iPhone.
+## My Work Flows

-My workflows are as follows:
+My [NAS](https://truenas.com/) is the heart of my home network.
+On it, I have a shared called `photos` where the archive of all the photos I want to keep and share lives.
+I wrote Photodirs to interface with this share (read-only) and provide a first-rate API and browsing interface, with an eye on making common tasks efficient and sensible.

-### Mobile Workflow
+### Mobile
 * Select one or more pictures on the phone
 * Tap the Share icon
 * Tap `Save to Files...`.